cmvandrevala/more-than-equations/content/Computer Science/Labs/Count'em Up.md

 ## 📝 Thought Provoking Questions

 1. What strategy did you use to store the counted digits and the number of overflows?
-2. What strategy did you use to test the counted digits and the number of overflows?
+2. What strategy did you use to unit test the counted digits and the number of overflows?
-3. Why do you think the `GroceryCounter` class in this lab relatively easy to unit test while the `Menu` class from the [[Oops!
-Shall We Try Again?]] lab was so difficult?
+3. Describe the unit tests that you had to write in order to cover the edge cases of the business logic.

 ## 💼 Add-Ons For the Portfolio